krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### Objects uploaded to an S3 bucket must be processed by Lambda.

 For this, you can create an event source notification to notify Lambda to process the new objects.

+#### Your application has a Lambda function that needs access to both internet services and a database hosted in private subnet of your VPC.
+What steps are needed to accomplish this?
+Lambda functions, by default, are allowed access to internet resources.
+To access databases and other resources in your VPC, you need to configure Lambda function to run inside the context of a private subnet in your VPC.
+When this is done: your lambda function gets a private IP address and can reach resources in your VPC.
+In this mode, it can access internet services only if private subnet has a route to a NAT device

 ## Database <a id="Database"></a>